Interstate 76 - Colorado

 Traveling 184.135 miles in Colorado, the western Interstate 76 angles northeast from Denver to Fort Morgan and Julesburg.
 A short extension into Nebraska joins the freeway with transcontinental Interstate 80 east to Lincoln and Omaha, Nebraska.

-Passing through the eastern plains of Colorado, Interstate 76 serves the communities of Fort Morgan, Sterling, and Julesburg along the banks of the South Platte River.
+Passing through the eastern plains of the state, Interstate 76 serves the communities of Fort Morgan, Sterling and Julesburg along the banks of the South Platte River.
 Although it is very wide river, the South Platte is not very deep.
-It is not commercially navigable as a result, which is typical of many western rivers.
-However, development has sprung up along this corridor, partially due to the presence of Interstate 76.
-In fact, the South Platte River valley even has its own U.S. route, U.S. 138, between Sterling and Big Spring, Nebraska.
+As a result, it is not commercially navigable, which is typical of many western rivers.
+However, the Interstate 76 corridor through the South Platte River valley has grown nonetheless.

 The following chart shows the dates on which each section of Interstate 76 was opened, from the western terminus in Denver to the Nebraska State Line.

 |From Interstate 70 and Colorado 121 (Wadsworth Boulevard) east to Colorado 95 (Sheridan Boulevard)||December 3, 1985||1.6 miles|

 |From Colorado 95 (Sheridan Boulevard) to U.S. 287 (Federal Boulevard)||November 5, 1987||1.4 miles|